 If Bob then wants to communicate with Alice, he would need her public key in order to encrypt his message.
 But even if he receives her public key from her website or email, he has a problem.
 How does he know that key truly belongs to Alice?
 If the key actually belonged to the eavesdropper Eve, and if Bob used that key to encrypt his message to Alice, then Eve could easily decrypt and read the message, re-encrypt it with Alice's true public key, and send it on to Alice.
-This would allow Eve to perform an MITM attack, as described in Section 2.2.
+This would allow Eve to perform an MITM attack, as described in the Trust, Certificates, Man-In-The-Middle Attack section.

 So for asymmetric keys, the problem is not key distribution, but key authentication.
-This is usually done by certificates, as described in Section 2.2.
+This is usually done by certificates, as mentioned before.
 There are a number of ways that certificates can be handled.